The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Income Support

-These increases to both cases and beneficiaries followed two years of significant decreases.
-Both numbers had peaked in 2019-20 after six years of increases.
+These increases to both cases and beneficiaries are the second in a row, after two years of significant decreases.
+Both numbers peaked in 2019-20.

-While Income Support cases and beneficiaries increased overall in 2022-23, the BFE numbers decreased from the previous year.
-On average, BFE cases decreased by 1,100, or 6.1 per cent, and BFE beneficiaries decreased by 1,600, or 6 per cent.
+While Income Support cases and beneficiaries increased overall in 2023-24, the BFE numbers decreased from the previous year.
+On average, BFE cases decreased by 750, or about 4 per cent, and BFE beneficiaries decreased by 936, or 3.5 per cent.

 Assured Income for the Severely Handicapped (AISH)